How many countries are in Antarctica?

 - No nuclear explosions

-The goal for Antarctica is for there to be minimal human-derived human impacts and for researchers to leave no trace.
+Antarctica's goal is for minimal human-derived human impacts and for researchers to leave no trace.
 Several research stations have been established around the continent by various countries for scientific and research purposes.

 While there are no countries in Antarctica, there are several territories.
 Today, seven countries have territories on Antarctica: